 I can’t think of anything more fun to do than Dog Photography.
 Dogs are the perfect models and so much fun to photograph.
 A dog’s energy, playfulness, unique personality and desire to please can turn into eye-catching dog photography.

 We have a few dog photography tips to help you get started.

 1. Get on your dog’s level – There’s nothing wrong with taking photos of dogs from unusual angles.
 But it’s important to get on their level sometimes.
-Not only will this make them feel more comfortable, but it will also encourage you to experiment with new angles.
-Shooting from the puppy’s eye level will get you the cutest pictures.
-To take this tip to the next level, photograph your dog as it plays, runs, and rests.
-You’ll end up with unique photos that you and your clients will love!
+By getting on their level, you will not only make them feel more comfortable, but it will also encourage you to experiment with new angles.
+Take this tip to the next level; photograph your dog as it plays, runs, and rests.
+You’ll have unique photos that you and your clients will love!
+Shooting from the puppy’s eye level will get you the cutest pictures with a unique perspective.

 3. Use a solid background for fun dog portraits

 This is all based on personal taste, but I love when my focus is on the dog, and there are no other distractions but that loveable, sweet expression and, of course, those big puppy dog eyes.
-A pop of color in the background creates an eye-catching visual.
+A pop of colour in the background creates an eye-catching visual.

 For an easier shoot, be sure to read your dog’s personality.
-Observe your subject and include its strengths in your pictures for the most natural results.
+Observe your subject and include their strengths in your pictures for the most natural results.
 If your pet model is very energetic, you’ll be able to prepare yourself for a fast-paced and unpredictable photo shoot.
-If he or she enjoys lazing around, you can bring a few treats with you to catch its attention.
-Be prepared with a portable dog shower for those outdoor photoshoots, to keep those paws clean.
+If they enjoy lazing around, you can bring a few treats to catch their attention.
+Be prepared with a portable dog shower for those outdoor photoshoots to keep those paws clean.

 Also, don’t underestimate the amount of physical work this takes – be prepared to be sore from all the squats and planking it takes to get to your dog’s eye level to capture the perfect shot.

 We’re looking for our next top dog model!